-To serve, safeguard, protect and respect the constitutional rights of everyone support and active participation in our safety and security efforts.
-We further challenge you as members of this community to act in a security conscious manner and to avoid actions which may jeopardize your safety and the safety of others.
-Members of the Department of Public Safety fulfill their mission on a daily basis by engaging in Focused Law Enforcement, Systemic Prevention, Partnerships and Collaboration.
+To serve, safeguard, protect and respect the constitutional rights of everyone community to act in a security-conscious manner and to avoid actions which may jeopardize your safety and the safety of others.
+Members of the Department of Public Safety fulfill their mission on a daily basis by engaging in Focused Law Enforcement, Systemic Prevention, Partnerships, and Collaboration.
 Our continuing safety initiatives include: